-To be eligible for the program you should:
+To be eligible for the High School Summer Scholars Program students should:

 - Have an academic average of B+ or better.